Select The Best Reaction Sequence To Make The Following Ketone

 Future Outlook

 The trajectory of ketone synthesis points toward integrated, data‑driven workflows.
-And machine‑learning models trained on reaction databases now predict optimal catalyst–substrate combinations with >80 % accuracy, accelerating the scouting phase for new transformations.
+Machine‑learning models trained on reaction databases now predict optimal catalyst–substrate combinations with >80 % accuracy, accelerating the scouting phase for new transformations.
 Coupled with automated flow reactors and in‑line analytics, these predictive tools enable rapid iteration from design to scale‑up.

 Finally, the regulatory landscape is increasingly rewarding greener processes.
 Incentives for low‑E‑factor manufacturing and stricter limits on hazardous waste disposal are driving industry adoption of the greener strategies highlighted above.